 Prom Country History & Foster Museum

-A new exhibition "Immigration 1850 to 2022 has been installed and can be viewed during 2023 opening hours..
+A new exhibition "Fashions in Focus" has been installed and can be viewed during 2024 opening hours.

 Requests and other enquiries may be made using the 'contact us' section on this web site or email enquiries@promcountryhistory.org.au.